MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/refresh-templates.md

 2. If there is no value displayed for the **LicensingLocation** parameter, Exchange Online has the new capabilities and templates refresh automatically.

-To configure Exchange to download changed custom templates, you must do this procedure each time you change a template.
+To configure Exchange to download changed custom templates, you must do the following procedure each time you change a template:

 ### To update templates for Exchange Online